 The Assistant Editor published both movie reviews and there was no stopping me then, as the more I wrote the more opportunities came my way, and I continued to learn new skills.
 I joined twitter to learn social media because I sensed the business I was in would need social media skills.
 As soon as I did, I quickly realised I’d need a blog and launched PAMREADER across both platforms.

 I also read a lot of non-fiction books that tend to be more business, health and technology focused, which are three of my other passions.
-I’ll be highlighting more of those this year on my blog, along with anything else that piques my interest.
+I have many interests as you’ll see if you come and view my lists on twitter, you’ll find me there under @Pamreader.

 Thank you for reading,